telerik/blazor-docs/_contentTemplates/common/get-started.md

     @* @Body and other code will be present here depending on your project *@

->Alternatively, the `TelerikRootComponent` can reside directly in the `MainLayout`, but placing it in another file helps for a better separation of concerns.
+>Alternatively, the `TelerikRootComponent` can reside directly in the `MainLayout`, but it must [wrap all the other content, otherwise popups may display at the wrong position]({%slug troubleshooting-general-issues%}#wrong-popup-position).
+Placing the `TelerikRootComponent` in a separate Razor file helps for a better separation of concerns.

 #end